Neil Abercrombie: Political career

 Abercrombie first participated in a political campaign in 1970, seeking the Democratic nomination for U.S. Senate.
-Unsuccessful, Abercrombie ran for the Hawaii State House of Representatives, where he served from 1975 to 1979.
+Unsuccessful, Abercrombie ran for the Hawai'i State House of Representatives, where he served from 1975 to 1979.
 A distinguishing symbol of his early campaigns was a yellow Checker Taxi with his name and face painted on the side, the use of which was motivated by lack of money for traditional campaigning methods.
 The taxi became a symbol of both his standing as an outsider from the mainland and his unconventional style.
-In 1979 Abercrombie was elected to the Hawaii State Senate, where he served from 1980 to 1986.
-After U.S. Representative Cecil Heftel resigned in July 1986 to run for governor of Hawaii, Abercrombie was elected to the House in a September 1986 special election to complete Heftel's unexpired term.
+In 1979, Abercrombie was elected to the Hawai'i State Senate, where he served from 1980 to 1986.
+After U.S. Representative Cecil Heftel resigned in July 1986 to run for governor of Hawai'i, Abercrombie was elected to the House in a September 1986 special election to complete Heftel's unexpired term.
 On the same day, he lost the Democratic primary for a full two-year term to Mufi Hannemann, who lost to Republican Pat Saiki in the general election.

 Abercrombie then set his sights on a seat of the Honolulu City Council.
 He won the race and served from 1988 to 1990.